 Medium and Large CAFOs located within a nitrate priority area

-Medium and large CAFOs located within a nitrate priority area categorized as moderate, moderately high, high, or very high priority must install groundwater monitoring network and conduct monitoring according to the procedures below.
+Medium and large CAFOs located within a nitrate priority area categorized as moderate, moderately high, high, or very high priority must install a representative groundwater monitoring network and conduct monitoring according to the procedures below.
 A map of the nitrate priority areas is provided in Appendix C.

 All production areas and land application fields must be monitored.
 If the CAFO facility is not co-located, establish separate groundwater monitoring networks for each area.
 Land application fields with similar management practices and site conditions including but not limited to soil type and hydrogeology, may be grouped together, so long as representative samples can be obtained.

 Each groundwater monitoring network must have a sufficient number of wells downgradient of the CAFO facility to ensure a high probability of detecting contamination when it is present.
-At least one well must be upgradient of the CAFO facility monitored by the network.
+At least one well must be upgradient of the CAFO facility monitored by the network and additional wells must be installed if required to provide representative data.
 Groundwater monitoring must be conducted in the uppermost saturated zone.

 Develop the Work Plan